Buddy (Hinton novel): Plot

-Buddy is a young boy who comes from a poor home.
+Buddy is a young boy from a low income household.
 He is neglected by his parents and is often picked on at school for being poor.
-He lives at home with his parents.
-It all starts when Buddy wants some money to go on a school trip, but he knows that he is unlikely to go as he was unable to go on previous school trips because his parents do not have the money.
-When his mother tells him she does not have any money to give him, Buddy ends up stealing the money from her purse.
+It all starts when Buddy wants some money to go on a school trip, but he knows that he is unlikely to go as he was unable to go on two previous school trips because his parents cannot afford it so Buddy ends up stealing the money from his mother's purse.
 His mother soon finds the money missing and asks Buddy where the money is.
 After admitting that he did take the money, his mum leaves the room, and being angry at Buddy, she replies, "Like father, like son," as his father was previously sent to prison for breaking and entering.
 Before leaving she adds "thief," and leaves Buddy upset crying.
-The next day Buddy finds out his mum has left, and subsequently left him alone.
-Four months later, with his mum still missing, Buddy is still being bullied at school, often being called dustman by the pupils and even his teacher, due to the state of his clothes.
+The next day Buddy finds out his mother has left the household.
+Four months later, with his mother still missing, Buddy is still being bullied at school, often being called dustman by the pupils and even his teacher, due to the state of his clothes.
 On top of this, Buddy is also bullied because he is friends with black twins Julius and Charmian who are also picked on in school.

-Soon, Buddy's dad gets a job working a nightshift job, but because he refuses to tell Buddy what it is, this makes Buddy suspicious.
-That night he tells Buddy about the address 56 Croxley Street, telling him that the owner of the house killed his wife then hanged himself, and that the house was said to be haunted.
-The following night Buddy tells his friends Julius and Charmian about the house and they decide to go.
+Soon, Buddy's father gets a job working a nightshift job, but because he refuses to tell Buddy what it is, which makes Buddy suspicious.
+That night, he tells Buddy about the address 56 Croxley Street, telling him that the owner of the house killed his wife then hanged himself some 25 years earlier and that the house was said to be haunted.
+The following night, Buddy tells his friends Julius and Charmian about the house and they decide to check it out.
 They find the house boarded up but to their surprise they find that someone is still living inside.
 They decide to come back in the next day and they speak to the woman who lives next door.
 She knew the owner of number 56 as "The Beast."
-They then decide to go to the house to investigate again, but the owner is out.
+They then decide to go to the house to investigate again while the owner is out.
 The owner returns home whilst they are still there.
 They are terrified at first, but after speaking to the man, they soon find they have nothing to be scared of.
 In fact, 'The Beast' was just a man with learning difficulties named Ralph James Campbell.